ahdilmore/GenomicUF/README.md

 1) Run combine_dfs.py to generate general dataframe for searching genes
 2) Run csv_to_bed.py to generate bed files for particular genes of interest
 3) Run bed_to_fasta.sh to slice sequencing files for input to HMMER alignment

+## HAZEL TODO
+1) Troubleshoot the bed files that do not have valid .fna file associated
+2) Try HMMER alignment with one gene of interest
+3) Build gene tree for one gene of interest